 Laos Travel Guide A Vagabond Life

-Lovely Laos is just a gem and one of my favorite places on earth.
-We have travelled the length of Laos by boat, bus and mini van, it is such a special country to visit.
+Lovely Laos is just a gem and one of my favourite places on earth.
+We have travelled the length of this lovely country by boat, bus and mini van, it is such a special country to visit.
 Luang Pra Bang in the north is a great place to hang out for a few days and popular with travellers coming down the Mekong on a river boat.
-The Slow Boat trip from Huay Xia to Luan\g Pra Bang is highly recommended.
-Luang Pra Bang Laos Travel Guide
+The Slow Boat trip from Huay Xia to Luang Pra Bang is highly recommended.

 Table Of Contents